Bulimia: Social

+It has also been suggested that the emergence of bulimia nervosa in the 20th century can be attributed to changes in normative cultural techniques for shaping the female body, namely the replacement of the corset by dieting.
+More broadly speaking, this change can be seen as part of a broader "civilizing" process wherein extensive self-control, in this case in the form of strict dietary regimens, is championed.

 Diagnosis

 The onset of bulimia nervosa is often during adolescence, between 13 and 20 years of age, and many cases have previously experienced obesity, with many relapsing in adulthood into episodic bingeing and purging even after initially successful treatment and remission.
 A lifetime prevalence of 0.5 percent and 0.9 percent for adults and adolescents, respectively, is estimated among the United States population.
 Bulimia nervosa may affect up to 1% of young women and, after 10 years of diagnosis, half will recover fully, a third will recover partially, and 10–20% will still have symptoms.

 Adolescents with bulimia nervosa are more likely to have self-imposed perfectionism and compulsivity issues in eating compared to their peers.
 This means that the high expectations and unrealistic goals that these individuals set for themselves are internally motivated rather than by social views or expectations.

 Criteria

 Bulimia Nervosa is diagnosed using the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
 The diagnostic criteria include the following: